 In addition, you’ll want to observe the basic safety precautions I listed above to remain safe at all times.

 All in all, yes, it’s safe for female travelers but some precaution is always good to have, just like anywhere else around Mexico.

 BEST TIME TO VISIT SAYULITA

-Amongst tourists, the most popular time to visit is during the winter months which is considered the dry season (December – February) but Mexico’s year-round mild climate makes it a great place to visit anytime.
+Amongst tourists, the best time to visit Sayulita is during the winter months which is considered the dry season (December – February) but Mexico’s year-round mild climate makes it a great place to visit any time.

 The summer months are the wet season in Sayulita (June – August) where temperatures soar and the region sees a lot of rainfall.

 Playa Sayulita (the main public beach) has been popular amongst surfers since the 1960s.
-According to an old tale, Sayulita was formed by the gods of the waves who specifically created Sayulita as a place with perfect waves almost all year long.
+According to an old tale, the town was formed by the gods of the waves who specifically created this place with perfect waves almost all year long.

 40 AWESOME THINGS TO DO IN SAYULITA